-SSA Project Grant Fund- $100-$500 grants available, more information and an online application.
+SSA Project Grant Fund - Up to $1,000 in grants available, more information and an online application.

-Inexpensive options for lodging: there are various ways to reduce the cost of lodging.
+Inexpensive options for lodging - there are various ways to reduce the cost of lodging.
 See if anyone in your group has relatives in the area who could house you for free or almost free, try to find cheap hotels, or check to see if any student hostels are in the area.
-Some of these websites can help you find them: Hostel World, Hostel Bookers, and Hostelling International.
+Hostelling International is a great way to find hostels.
 Contact local off-campus groups in the area to see if they could help you find local housing or if any of their members would be interested in housing some students for a week!

 If you coordinate with another group, have a member from their group announce it at your weekly meeting.
 People are often more interested in what someone they do not know has to announce than if it were from a person who speaks every week.
 This type of special presentation also emphasizes how important and exciting the opportunity is for your group members.
 Make sure to make it clear that you invited this person to present to the group though.